ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Only the POST method is specified for TAM resources exposed over HTTP.
 A URI of such a resource is referred to as a "TAM URI".
 A TAM URI can be any HTTP(S) URI.
-The URI to use is configured in an TEEP Agent via an out-of-band mechanism, as discussed in the next section.
+The URI to use is configured in a TEEP Agent via an out-of-band mechanism, as discussed in the next section.

 When HTTPS is used, TLS certificates MUST be checked according to {{!RFC2818}}.